 The days of our lives will always be filled with many colors…

-For if we do not, we may reach our final day alive on this planet and realise we spent most of our life trying to get further ahead, only to have raced onward to the end of our days while missing out on the entire journey of thousands of small moments where the real meaning lay.
+For if we do not slow down and experience what we desire (peace and happiness) NOW, then we may reach our final day alive on this planet and realize we spent most of our life trying to get further ahead, only to have raced onward to the end of our days while missing out on the entire journey of thousands of small moments where the real meaning lay!

 But Isn't Action Key to Getting Results?!

 Doing, pushing, keeping busy, and not stopping until you get what you want are no longer effective ways of generating your outcomes.
-Action is still key and always will be, but now more than ever it is clear intention, positive energy, balance of physical, mental, emotional and spiritual states, plus heart-led choices that are the true powerhouse behind sustainable inner peace, freedom and all forms of success.
+Action is still key and always will be, but now more than ever it is balance of physical, mental, emotional and spiritual states, plus heart-led choices that are the true powerhouse behind sustainable peace, happiness and success.

 But I Simply Don't Have Time for Slowing Down

 If you think you can't afford to slow down, you need to realize you can't afford NOT to slow down.